Asian shares mostly gain as eyes turn to meetings at the White House and Jackson Hole

 The European vanguard were not included in Trump’s summit with Russian President Vladimir Putin last Friday.
 They are seeking to present a united front in safeguarding Ukraine and the continent from any widening aggression from Moscow.

-An annual meeting in Jackson Hole, Wyoming, of top central bankers later this week is also drawing attention.
-Federal Reserve chair Jerome Powell is due to speak Friday at the economic policy conference.
+An annual meeting in Jackson Hole, Wyoming, of top central bankers later this week will be watched closely for hints about possible interest rate cuts from Federal Reserve chair Jerome Powell.
+He is due to speak Friday at the economic policy conference.

+“While the official theme is labor markets, investors will scrutinize any hint of September policy direction, especially after last week’s mixed inflation data,” Ipek Ozkardeskaya of Swissquote said in a commentary, adding that “any progress on Ukraine peace talks could push global equities higher still.”

 Expectations have been building that the Fed will cut interest rates at its next meeting in September, though mixed reports on the U.S. economy have undercut those bets somewhat.